Our cough clinic aims to improve the quality of life of patients with chronic cough.

 • Breathing exercises to support ‘cough control’

-Follow-up can be arranged to monitor progress with treatment.
-This can be done as a face-to-face, telephone, or video appointment.
+Follow-up may take place to check on your progress.
+This can be face-to-face or or by phone.
 It is also possible to refer you back to your local team for follow-up.

-It is not always possible to completely resolve cough symptoms but evidence suggests that personalised treatment can help people to:
+It is not always possible to completely resolve acough symptoms.

-Overall improvement will depend on different factors, such as how easy it is for people to:
+Overall improvement will depend on different factors.
+This includes how easy it is for you to:

 • Make recommended lifestyle changes